Datamatica-project/v_1/ultralytics-main/docs/en/guides/triton-inference-server.md

 # Load a model
 model = YOLO("yolo11n.pt")  # load an official model

 # Retrieve metadata during export.
-Metadata needs to be added to config.pbtxt.
+Metadata needs to be added to configs.pbtxt.
 See next section.
 metadata = []